 I’m a 33-year-old SEO professional living in Columbus, Ohio, and I work as an Associate Director of SEO at Rosetta—one of the world’s leading search marketing and customer engagement agencies.

-More importantly, I’m a devoted husband, new dad, lover of mafia movies, tortured Cleveland sports fan, avid blogger, web & graphic designer, and WordPress aficionado.
+More importantly, I’m a devoted husband, dad of two, lover of mafia movies, tortured Cleveland sports fan, avid blogger, web & graphic designer, and WordPress aficionado.

-I’ve been happily married to my wife Gina for over three years!
-We had our first child (a little boy), Carter, in July 2013, and we’re proud owners of an 8-year-old Golden Retriever named Rocky!
+I’ve been happily married to my wife Gina for over four years!
+We have two children (Carter and Ellie), and we’re proud owners of an 9-year-old Golden Retriever named Rocky!